overdev/raylib-py-ctbg/README.md

 ### Usage

 * Add the source folder `rlctbg` to your project folder;
-* Drop in this folder the `raylib.h` you want to generate the bind for, and the binaries for the corresponding python architecture (32bit or 64bit) and platform (Windows, Mac or Linux) to be loaded.
+* Drop in this folder the binaries for the corresponding python architecture (32bit or 64bit) and platform (Windows, Mac or Linux) to be loaded.
 The loader will select the binary acording to the platform, but the architecture must match the intepreter's.
 * In the initialization of your main module, import the `rlctbg` module:

 ```python